Faiizii/indoor_directions_backend/README.md

 # Indict backend
-This is a learning projectoo for Kashi.
-Indict (Indoor Directions).
+This is a learning project for Kashi.
+Indict (Indoor Directions). this line is by faiizii.
 This line is by Qasim